IBM/BlockchainPublicRegulationFabric-Food/README.md

 # BlockchainPublicRegulationFabric-Food

-In this journey, we will create a Public Regulation Fabric example the Food Industry.
-Supplier transfers the food products to an importer who verifies that the supplier, country, and food type all match with the correct identifiers.
-At import, the supplier is checked against a list of known suppliers in a database (managed by the regulator).
-If the supplier is identified as exempt, a type of exemption (identified by the orgId) submitted to the regulator and the products are then transferred to the retailer.
-If the supplier is identified as not exempt, the products are checked against a list of known food products in the database (managed by the regulator).
-The food product is transferred to the retailer if the food is identified as exempt.
-If the food is identified as not exempt, the importer must conduct a harms analysis (either independently, or using a third party).
-Attestation of the harms analysis is provided to the regulator.
-Regulator captures the attestation of compliance and transfers the products to the retailer.
+In this journey, we will create a Public Regulation Fabric example for the Food Industry.

 This business network defines: